weygoldt/deep_peak_sieve/README.md

 ## TODO ✅

-- [ ] Add garbage collection to `collect_peaks.py`, when running for days the ram usage increases for some reason
 - [ ] Implement training on all labeled samples, not just the ones present in the labels.json file
 - [ ] Implement active learnign.
 Currently, we just label -> train -> classify.
 For that, checkout python package [baal](https://github.com/baal-org/baal?tab=readme-ov-file)
 - [ ] Implement the latent space sampling strategy, currently we just do stratified random sampling.